sa-tre/satre-specification/docs/source/pillars/information_governance.md

 ## Member accreditation

-_The ability of the TRE organisation to ensure that people with access to data are identified correctly and they are suitably qualified._
+_The ability of the TRE organisation to ensure that people with access to data are identified correctly, and they are suitably qualified._

 ### Onboarding members